 Halper: I am good.
 How are you doing?

 Let’s jump in here at this point to look at what is wrong so far.
-Notice that I am asking someone how they are doing and I do not even know who I am talking to.
-He asks me how I am doing before introducing himself and if someone asks me how I am doing, I always ask how they are doing and in this case, I have no idea who it is and I am asking how they are doing.
+Notice that I am asking someone how they are doing, and I do not even know who I am talking to.
+He asks me how I am doing before introducing himself and if someone asks me how I am doing, I always ask how they are doing, and in this case, I have no idea who it is, and I am asking how they are doing.
 That is a little weird right?

 Caller: I am good.
 This is [his name] from [his company].
 I appreciate you taking time to talk with me here today.

 OK, what is wrong with this piece?
-He is thanking me for taking the time to talk with him.
+He thanked me for taking the time to talk with him.
 How does he know that I want to talk with him or that I am even available to talk with him?
 He is essentially thanking me for something that I did not agree to give him.

-We always advise confirming that the prospect is available for your call in a cold call script example by asking “Have I caught you in the middle of anything?”
+We always advise confirming that the prospect is available for your call in a cold call script example by asking, “Have I caught you in the middle of anything?”
 If he would have asked this, it would have been more appropriate for him to share his appreciation.

 Caller: The reason for the call is that we have high demand in our preowned department for the vehicle that you drive so I wanted to see if you are interested in coming in and seeing what you could get for it and see what new models are available.

 You know what I call on this last part – I call BS.
-I don’t think that there is a line of people asking for my model at the preowned department and this leads to the salespeople needing to call current owners of my model and see who is interested in trading theirs in.
+I don’t think that there is a line of people asking for my model at the preowned department, and this leads to the salespeople needing to call the current owners of my model and see who is interested in trading theirs in.
 Could he probably sell my model quickly?
 Sure.
-But I do not think he is being honest with what he is saying right there and that has a negative impact on the level of rapport and trust that I have with him.
+But I do not think he is being honest with what he is saying right there, and that has a negative impact on the level of rapport and trust that I have with him.